How to Fix Audio Not Working After Windows 11 22H2 Update?

 Access the Other troubleshooters

-3. Now, locate the Playing Audio troubleshooter and click on the Run button.
-The troubleshooter will now begin scanning the system for errors.
+3. Find the Playing Audio troubleshooter and click on Run.
+The troubleshooter will start scanning your system for sound issues.

 Run the Playing Audio troubleshooter